localstack/localstack/README.md

 docker run --rm -it -p 4566:4566 -p 4571:4571 localstack/localstack
 ```

-Note that this will pull the current nighty build from the master branch and **not** the latest supported version.
+Note that this will pull the current nightly build from the master branch and **not** the latest supported version.

 to run a throw-away container without any external volumes.
 To start a subset of services use `-e "SERVICES=dynamodb,s3"`.